Form SK479, Saskatchewan Credit

 You can claim only the part of the amount that you have not been, or will not be, reimbursed for.
 However, you can claim the full amount if the reimbursement is reported as income (such as a benefit shown on a T4 slip) and you did not deduct the reimbursement anywhere else on your return.

-You can claim the registration fees paid for a child who
+You can claim the registration fees paid for a child who died in 2025.

-Bankruptcies in 2024
+Bankruptcies in 2025

-If you were bankrupt in 2024, you can claim the AFB on the post-bankruptcy return only and must use your income for the calendar year when calculating the net family income.
+If you were bankrupt in 2025, you can claim the AFB on the post-bankruptcy return only and must use your income for the calendar year when calculating the net family income.

 Supporting documents